rwaples/popgen2017-pink_salmon/README.md

 3. Which population of pink salmon has the most LD, the least?
 4. How is LD affected by sample size?

-### 5_estimate_Ne

-### 6_plot_Ne
+### 5_estimate_Ne & 6_plot_Ne
 1. Which population do you expect to have the most genetic drift, the least?
+2. Which lineage of pink salmon has higher N<sub>e</sub> in the north, south, and middle?
+3. Which lineage of pink salmon has higher N<sub>e</sub> in the sount?

 ### Perspectives
 1. Do you think sample size was important?
 How would two samples that were siblings affect your Ne estiamtes?
+3. How would recent migration into a population affect estimates of LD and N<sub>e</sub>?
-2. How does this analysis relate to the LD in Mountain and Western Lowland Gorillas?
+2. How does this analysis compare to the LD in Mountain and Western Lowland Gorillas?
+Do these analyses measure the same thing?
-3. How would recent migration into a population affect genetic estimates of LD?
-4. How would
+4. Given time and money how would you improve this analysis - more samples? more loci? more populations?